 Things to check before making a complaint about a possible planning breach:

 Does it need permission?
 There are many forms of development that are permitted under Government legislation and do not require planning permission (permitted development).
 If your enquiry relates to an outbuilding, please refer to our Advice on Outbuildings page for more information.

 Making a complaint Toggle accordion

-You can contact your local ward councillor should you wish to raise an enforcement issue anonymously.
 To process your complaints we will require your name, address, telephone and email address if you have one, as this will help us to keep you informed about progress.
 For information on how we will process this information, please read our Privacy Notice.